Wangarĩ Maathai: Push for democracy

 During the elections of 1997, Maathai again wished to unite the opposition in order to defeat the ruling party.
 In November, less than two months before the election, she decided to run for parliament and for president as a candidate of the Liberal Party.
 Her intentions were widely questioned in the press; many believed she should simply stick to running the Green Belt Movement and stay out of politics.
 On the day of the election, a rumour that Maathai had withdrawn from the election and endorsed another candidate was printed in the media.
 Maathai garnered few votes and lost the election.

 In the summer of 1998, Maathai learned of a government plan to privatize large areas of public land in the Karura Forest, just outside Nairobi, and give it to political supporters.
 Maathai protested this through letters to the government and the press.
 She went with the Green Belt Movement to Karura Forest, planting trees and protesting the destruction of the forest.
 On 8 January 1999, a group of protesters including Maathai, six opposition MPs, journalists, international observers, and Green Belt members and supporters returned to the forest to plant a tree in protest.
 The entry to the forest was guarded by a large group of men.
 When she tried to plant a tree in an area that had been designated to be cleared for a golf course, the group was attacked.
 Many of the protesters were injured, including Maathai, four MPs, some of the journalists, and German environmentalists.
 When she reported the attack to the police, they refused to return with her to the forest to arrest her attackers.
-However, the attack had been filmed by Maathai's supporters, and the event provoked international outrage.Unbowed, pp. 261–270.
+However, the attack had been filmed by Maathai's supporters, and the event provoked international outrage.
 Student protests broke out throughout Nairobi, and some of these groups were violently broken up by the police.
 Protests continued until 16 August 1999, when the president announced that he was banning all allocation of public land.

 In 2001, the government again planned to take public forest land and give it to its supporters.
-While protesting this and collecting petition signatures on 7 March 2001, in Wang'uru village near Mount Kenya, Maathai was again arrested.
+While protesting this and collecting petition signatures on 7 March 2001, in Wang'uru village near Mount Kenya, Maathai again was arrested.
 The following day, following international and popular protest at her arrest, she was released without being charged.
 On 7 July 2001, shortly after planting trees at Freedom Corner in Uhuru Park in Nairobi to commemorate Saba Saba Day, Maathai was again arrested.
 Later that evening, she was again released without being charged.
 In January 2002, Maathai returned to teaching as the Dorothy McCluskey Visiting Fellow for Conservation at the Yale University's School of Forestry and Environmental Studies.
 She remained there until June 2002, teaching a course on sustainable development focused on the work of the Green Belt Movement.